Choosing courses for your classes

 Choosing courses for new schools

-If your school is new to Rodocodo and haven’t used it before, we recommend you set the courses as follows for your year groups:
+If your class is new to Rodocodo and haven’t used it before, we recommend you set the courses as follows for your year groups:

-Note: Completing the lessons as suggested in the table above will mean that next year they’ll be at the appropriate level for their year group and you can switch to choosing the course based on year group.
-For example, if this year’s Year 3 class complete the Key Stage 2 course lessons 1 – 7 then they’ll be ready for the Year 4 course next year.
+Note: Completing the units as suggested in the table above will mean that next year they’ll be at the appropriate level for their year group and you can switch to choosing the course based on year group.
+For example, if this year’s Year 4 class complete the Year 4 Starter course, they can then move on to the Year 5 course.
+They should not do Year 5 Starter.

 Choosing courses for existing schools

-We suggest you choose the new course based on the class’ progress rather than year group.
+If your class has already been using Rodocodo then we suggest you choose the course for this year based on their progress rather than year group.
 This is to avoid an unnecessarily steep learning curve if they haven’t completed the requisite work for that course.

 To view a class’ progress to determine which course to put them on follow these steps: